RN Registered Nurse - Operating Room - Monroeville Surgery Center - Casual

 Interviewing for Operating Room Nurse Jobs

 Just as you wouldn’t walk into an OR without knowing a case top to bottom, you shouldn’t casually approach a job interview — no matter how many years of experience you have under your belt.
-Review some of the top nursing interview questions and answers, plus general tips to help take the stress off your shoulders.
+Review some of the top OR nurse interview questions and practice your answers to help take the stress off your shoulders.

 OR Nurse Salary

-The average annual salary for an OR RN is around $86,010.
+The average annual OR nurse salary is around $87,060 for an RN.
 Your location, certifications, experience, facility type, and employer can impact what you earn.

 Ready to Find OR Nurse Jobs?